Gabeele/Gabeele/README.md

 # Hi There!

 My name is Gavin Abeele.
 I am a third year Bachelor of Computer Science student at Conestoga College.
 I am one of the top students in the class, an avid community leader, and I sure love to cook!
-Currently, I am looking for a 8-month coop placment starting in May, 2023!
+Currently, I am looking for a 8-month coop placement  starting in May, 2023!

 # 💫About Me :
 🍂 I’m currently working on a Movie Recommendation System <br>